nguy/artview/README.md

 Developed on Python 2.7.7 and 2.7.9 :: Anaconda 2.0.1 and 2.1.0

-ARTView has been tested on:
+ARTview has been tested on:
 MacOSX 10.9.4, 10.10.2, 10.10.4
 Linux Debian (Jessie)
 Linux Red Hat (RHEL6)